 LC What Sheila Said Note

-Author Sheila Lukins, she of Silver Palate fame, can recall a time when this now-classic recipe would have seemed new and strange to the average cook.
-Here’s what she has to say: “The ingredients in Chicken Marbella might have seemed wildly exotic to our palates in 1979.
+Author Sheila Lukins, she of Silver Palate fame, can recall a time when this now-classic recipe would have seemed new and strange to the average American cook.
+“The ingredients in Chicken Marbella might have seemed wildly exotic to our palates in 1979.
 Who would think that we would eat prunes, green olives, and copious amounts of oregano and garlic?
 Our adventuresome palates were awakening.”
 Uh, we honestly don’t know what to say to that.

 Chicken Marbella Recipe